“Find work. Earn money,” the Steady app promises.

 “I wish I could have had this kind of service back when I was working at the airport.
 It might have helped me figure out myself sooner or made my life a little more purposeful.”

 Steady is heavy on jobs for freelancers.
-There are countless opportunities in creative, media, and IT: graphic design, programming, content writing, voice acting, etc.
+There are countless opportunities in creative media and IT, including:

 Steady can help point you to the various freelance marketplaces where you might begin to find clients for your skills.